 3. Products are a must with this style!
 Without products, you’ll end up with a shapeless look.
 Use a texturizing paste to separate and define the hair.
 Depending on your hair type, Champney would also recommend a root volumizer for the crown.

-4. Your lifestyle plays a huge factor in whether or not this look is right for you.
+4. Your lifestyle plays a huge factor in whether or not short hairstyles are right for you.
 This is a fairly easy look to take care of, but it still requires about ten minutes of work in the morning if you start from wet hair.
 Another thing to consider is if you mind having hair on your face.
-This gives it a soft yet edgy look.
+This gives it a soft yet edgy style.
 However, if you hate that feeling and are always pulling your hair back off your face, this might not be the style for you.

 5. Expect to be in the salon every five to six weeks to maintain this cut.
-Short haircuts tend to need frequent trims to keep them in shape.
+Choppy short haircuts tend to need frequent trims to keep them in shape.

 This choppy bob was created by stylist Marci Jameson Krachie of San Diego, CA.

 “My favorite thing about it is its versatility” she explains.
-“If you blow-dry it smooth, it looks like a sleek bob.
-If you enhance your natural texture or use a curling iron, you get the cool and edgy look shown here.”
+“If you blow-dry your choppy blonde bob smooth, it looks like a sleek bob.
+If you enhance your natural texture or use curling tongs, you get the cool and edgy look shown here.”

 If you want to wear it messy, Krachie recommends a product like Sail or Rockaway by R+Co that lets you air dry using your natural texture.
 “This choppy layered bob is perfect for girls who love to air dry,” she adds.

-This wavy choppy bob for fine hair was created by hairdresser Kari Hayward of Salem, OR.
+This short wavy choppy bob for fine hair was created by hairdresser Kari Hayward of Salem, OR.

 “You can do so many versions of this haircut to best suit you.
 You can make it a choppy a-line lob, maybe square, or play with the layering, or even add a fringe.
 I feel that as long as you keep those front corners in the perimeter it will be on-trend and flatter all face shapes,” she explains.